Patato251/Personal-Learning-Log/Javascript-Course/JavaScript_log.md

   - Template literal

 ## Ternary Operator

 - Can assign a const with a conditional/ternary operator
 - Example:
   - `const testVar = sampleCondition ? true return : false return`
 - Can also use them inside a template literal where statements usually can't be used, and take advantage of this
 - This is because this spits out a pure value so similar to an expression and produces a value rather than define/assign one

-## Differences between each JS version
+---

--
+# Fundamentals Part 2: